-The estimated fair value of the shares of RareStone equity as of our initial recording date and September 30, 2022, as well as the estimated fair value of the derivative liability related to our Royalty Interest Financing Agreement (RIFA) with HealthCare Royalty was determined using Level 3 inputs.
-The fair value measurement of the RareStone equity as well as the derivative liability are sensitive to changes in the unobservable inputs used to value the financial instrument.
+The estimated fair value of the derivative liability related to our Royalty Interest Financing Agreement (RIFA) with HealthCare Royalty Partners was determined using Level 3 inputs.
+The fair value measurement of the derivative liability is sensitive to changes in the unobservable inputs used to value the financial instrument.
 Changes in the inputs could result in changes to the fair value of each financial instrument.

-The embedded derivative liability associated with our deferred royalty obligation, as discussed further in Note 10, "Long-Term Obligations", is measured at fair value using an option pricing Monte Carlo simulation model and is included as a component of the deferred royalty obligation.
+The embedded derivative liability associated with our deferred royalty obligation, as discussed further in Note 12, "Long-Term Obligations", is measured at fair value using an option pricing Monte Carlo simulation model and is included as a component of the deferred royalty obligation.
 The embedded derivative liability is subject to remeasurement at the end of each reporting period, with changes in fair value recognized as a component of other (expense) income, net.
 The assumptions used in the option pricing Monte Carlo simulation model include: (1) our estimates of the probability and timing of related events; (2) the probability-weighted net sales of IMCIVREE, including worldwide net product sales, upfront payments, milestones and royalties; (3) our risk-adjusted discount rate that includes a company specific risk premium; (4) our cost of debt; (5) volatility; and (6) the probability of a change in control occurring during the term of the instrument.